statamic/docs/content/collections/tips/setting-default-listing-columns.md

         - status
 ```

 If you're [storing users in a database](/tips/storing-users-in-a-database), you'll need to convert the JSON data from the `preferences` column in your `users` table to YAML.
-You can use a service like [json2yaml.com](https://json2yaml.com/) to do this.
+You can use an app like [JSON to YAML]([https://json2yaml.com/](https://www.bairesdev.com/tools/json2yaml/)) to do this.

 3. Next, create a new file called `resources/preferences.yaml`.
 Copy the contents of the `preferences` array into this new file, resulting in it looking pretty similar to this: